JuliaPlots/Plots.jl/RecipesBase/README.md

 ### Author: Thomas Breloff (@tbreloff)

 This package implements a handy macro `@recipe` which will define a custom transformation and attach attributes for user types.
-It's design is an attempt to simplify and generalize the summary and display of types and data from external packages.
+Its design is an attempt to simplify and generalize the summary and display of types and data from external packages.
 With no extra dependencies and minimal code, package authors can describe visualization routines that can be used as components in more complex visualizations.

 This functionality is primarily geared to turning user types and settings into the data and attributes that describe a [Plots](https://github.com/tbreloff/Plots.jl) visualization, though it could be used for other purposes as well.
 Plots has extensive machinery to uniquely take advantage of the simplified recipe description you define.

 The `@recipe` macro will process a function definition, use `-->` commands to define attributes, and pass the return value through for further processing (likely by Plots.jl).